metabase/metabase/docs/questions/sharing/visualizations/sankey.md

 ### Edge labels

 Whether an edge displays its value.
+Options for displaying labels include auto, compact, or full formatting.

 ### Edge color